 We will implement an education plan that is different from the LEA in that it provides individualized, data driven instruction within a culture of high expectations and achievement; not just for students, but for staff as well.
 By analyzing data from the previous year and baseline assessments, we will set school-level, classroom-level, and individual student goals to set a purpose for learning for the year.
-Tracking progress towards goals is a keystone for this school, as the consistent monitoring process provides constant reminders as to how each student is progressing and how close we are to achieving our mission of building a student-centered learning environment.
+Tracking progress towards goals is a keystone for this school, as the consistent monitoring process provides constant reminders as to how each student is progressing and how close we are to achieving our mission of creating an environment where students are challenged to reach their academic potential and become self-motivated lifelong learners.